Research, scholarly pursuits, clinical and service experiences are an important aspect of any medical student’s training.

 Research and Service Symposium Poster Review

-Live Discussion Dens (Q&A) take place during this hour.
+Live Discussion Dens (Q&A) take place during this time.

 Links for pre-recorded presentations and for live Q&A: